regebro/hovercraft/docs/presentations.rst

 dashes::

     ----

+You don't have to use dashes, you can use any of the characters used to underline headings, ``= - ` : . ' " ~ ^ _ * + #``.
+And just as width
+headings, using different characters indicates different "levels".
+In this way you can make a hierarchical presentation, with steps and substeps.
+However, impress.js does not support that, so this is only useful if you make your own templates that uses another Javascript library, for example Reveal.js_.
+If you have more than one transition level with the templates included with Hovercraft, the resulting presentation may behave strangely.

 All reStructuredText fields are converted into attributes on the current tag.
 Most of these will typically be ignored by the rendering to HTML, but there